mtov/engsoftmoderna/en/chapter2.md

 *   Define the duration of an iteration.
 *   Define the number of iterations in a release.
-*   Set a list of stories, as proposed the customer representative.
+*   Set a list of stories, as proposed by the customer representative.
 *   Get estimates for each story from the developers.
 *   Define the team's velocity, that is, the number of story points that it can implement per iteration